|Nutrition Facts (per serving)|

 In a large bowl, mix together the mashed bananas, sugar, fennel seeds, egg, vanilla essence, cinnamon, and milk.
 Stir to blend everything well, making sure the sugar dissolves completely.

 Using a whisk, slowly and a little at a time, add the flour to the wet ingredients.
 Mix well to ensure there are no lumps or as few as you can manage.
 You want to end up with a batter that is really thick.
 You might need a little more flour to achieve this consistency.

 When the oil is ready, use a tablespoon to scoop up and drop a spoonful of batter into the hot oil.
 Do not overcrowd the pan as the gulgulas will stick to each other and get damaged.

 Use a slotted spoon to turn the fritters every now and then.
 Fry until they are golden all over.
 Then drain using a slotted spoon and place on kitchen paper towel to remove most of the oil.
 Serve while still hot with a steaming cup of masala chai.

-- For a little bit of decadence, dust the gulgulas with powdered sugar before serving.
+- For a little bit of decadence, dust the gulgulas with confectioners' sugar before serving.